PISAresearch/pisa/12-watchtower-API.md

 ### `accountability`

 The accountability `qos` defines a pair `qos_data` blobs, associated to a pair of messages: The first one is `customer_evidence` and it is provided by the `client` in the `appointment` message.
-The second one it is `tower_evidence`, and is provided by the WatchTower in the `appointment_accepted` message.
+The second one is `tower_evidence`, and is provided by the WatchTower in the `appointment_accepted` message.

 #### `customer_evidence`